HexZoNetwork/Qyuzi/README.md

 ## 📧 Contact

-For questions, collaborations, or just to chat about AGI:
+For questions, collaborations, or just to chat:
 - **Telegram**: [@HexZo_Not_Devz](https://t.me/HexZo_Not_Devz)
 ---